"“Blue states,” that is, the states that voted Democratic in the 2004

 emphasize a more traditional family system that celebrates marriage as the

-institution ordained to promote the unity of sex, procreation and childrearing
+institution ordained to promote the unity of sex, procreation and childrearing.

 This traditional system, in tandem with religious teachings about sin and guilt,